-Birds Eye View’s highly rated filmmaker programme Filmonomics will return in November 2016 for its fourth consecutive year, with a balanced portfolio of inward and outward focus, with sessions on developing confidence in your professional style with trained psychologists, interrogating rejection with professional coaches specialising in female entrepreneur training and current box office and sales analysis plus future trend-forecasting.
+Birds Eye View’s highly rated filmmaker programme Filmonomics will return for 2017/18 for its fifth consecutive year, with a balanced portfolio of inward and outward focus.
+From sessions on developing confidence in your presentation style with trained psychologists, interrogating rejection with professional coaches specialising in female entrepreneur training, alongside case studies, current box office and data analysis plus future trend-forecasting.
+Plus extensive networking sessions and screening events.
+Programme runs over 12 sessions Sept 2017 to March 2018 in London and is a blend of evening workshops plus two full day events.

-Supported by Creative Skillset, Filmonomics was created in association with former Screen International editor-in-chief Colin Brown, author of the Filmonomics blog for Slated.com.
+Supported by Creative Skillset’s Film Skills Fund, with BFI’s Film Forever National Lottery funds, Filmonomics was created in association with former Screen International editor-in-chief Colin Brown, author of the Filmonomics blog for Slated.com.
 The bespoke programme is targeted at established women and BAME film practitioners, and is designed to bridge the gap between development and distribution, mixing industry knowledge with behind the scenes networking and discussions on vital topics such as finance, teams, marketing, exhibition and audience development.
-One of the key aspects of the programme is the focus on the individual with sessions focusing on increasing confidence.
+Another of the key aspects of the programme is the focus on the individual with sessions focusing on speaking with confidence and how to deal with challenging characters.

 Guest speakers from previous programmes included: